mnindrazaka/mnindrazaka/content/how-to-enter-jsx-world-smoothly.md

 </html>
 {{< /highlight >}}

 We can use `ReactDOM.render` to put the React element that we already create to the DOM.
-We need to pass the element that we want to render as a first argument, which is `div`.
-And then, we need to pass where we want to put that element as a second argument, which is `root`
+For the first argument, we need to pass the element that we want to render, which is `div`.
+For the second argument, we need to pass where we want to put that element, which is `root`

 So, without JSX, we can create an element and render it to the browser.
-To help you understand what going on, here is the table that compare the `DOM API` and `React API`
+To help you understand what going on, here is the side by side comparison of `DOM API` and `React API` that we use before

 | DOM API       | React API |
 | ------------- |:-------------:|